-The existing lands required for project operation purposes and recreation have been indicated on land classification plates and park map plates.
+The existing lands required for project operation purposes and recreation have been indicated on land classification Plates.
 The lands described in the various designations throughout the lake are very similar in general characteristics of soil, topography, and vegetative cover typical of the foothills of the Ozark Mountains.

 Project land and water total 104,573.7 acres.
-There is an additional 20 acres of flowage easement lands.
+There is an additional 12.9 acres of flowage easement lands.
 The easement lands lie above or landward of the fee acquisition line but below the 700 elevation and are indicated by the purple color on the land classification maps.